2019 South East Asian Rankings for Swimming Complete

 Blue Highlight is for Filipino athletes ranked but have not achieved a SEA Games Bronze Medal mark.

-Sunrises, flags fall on the opening night of swimming finals
+SSun rises flags fall on the opening night of swimming finals.

 JAKARTA, Indonesia (AP) — Sun Yang thought he’d seen it all in his glittering swimming career.
 That was until Sunday’s opening night of swimming finals at the Asian Games.

-In an embarrassing technical blunder for game organizers, the flag hoist collapsed during the playing of the Chinese national anthem as Sun stood atop the podium after winning the 200-meter freestyle final.
+In an embarrassing technical blunder for game organizers, the flag hoist collapsed during the Chinese national anthem playing as Sun stood atop the podium after winning the 200-meter freestyle final.

 Officials picked the flags up off the pool deck and hastily reattached them to the broken metal hoist but were unable to raise them again while the anthem was played for a second time, to the bemusement of Sun and spectators watching in the stands.